f1shyondrugs/CaseOpening/README.md

 ## Notes
 - All color codes use `&` for formatting
 - Supports hex colors with `#RRGGBB` format
-- Total reward chances should add up to 100
+- Total reward chances MUST add up to 100 (if not, unexpected behavior may occur)
 - Shop slots start from 0 and must be less than shop size
 - Block types must be valid Minecraft materials